 Administrators can choose from one of the following workaround options.

-Some Public Root CAs, such as DigiCert and IdenTrust, issue certificates with combined EKU from an alternative root, which may not be included in the Chrome browser's trust store.
-Coordinate with your CA provider to check the availability of such certificates, and, before deploying them, ensure that both the server presenting the certificate and the clients consuming it trust the corresponding Root CA.
+Some public root CAs, such as DigiCert and IdenTrust, issue certificates with combined EKU types (server and client certificates) from an alternative root, which may not be included in the Chrome Root Store.
+Coordinate with the CA provider to check the availability of such certificates, and, before deploying them, ensure that both the server presenting the certificate and the clients consuming it trust the corresponding root CA.

-CA Vendor EKU Type Root CA Issuing/Sub CA IdenTrust clientAuth + serverAuth IdenTrust Public Sector Root CA 1 IdenTrust Public Sector Server CA 1 IdenTrust clientAuth IdenTrust Public Sector Root CA 1 TrustID RSA ClientAuth CA 2 IdenTrust serverAuth (browser trusted) IdenTrust Commercial Root CA 1 HydrantID Server CA O1 DigiCert clientAuth + serverAuth DigiCert Assured ID Root G2 DigiCert Assured ID CA G2 DigiCert clientAuth DigiCert Assured ID Root G2 DigiCert Assured ID Client CA G2 DigiCert serverAuth (browser trusted) DigiCert Global Root G2 DigiCert Global G2 TLS RSA SHA256 Option 2: Renew current certificates that are in use to extend their validity
+CA Vendor EKU Type Root CA Issuing/Sub CA IdenTrust clientAuth + serverAuth IdenTrust Public Sector Root CA 1 IdenTrust Public Sector Server CA 1 IdenTrust clientAuth IdenTrust Public Sector Root CA 1 TrustID RSA ClientAuth CA 2 IdenTrust serverAuth (browser trusted) IdenTrust Commercial Root CA 1 HydrantID Server CA O1 DigiCert clientAuth + serverAuth DigiCert Assured ID Root G2 DigiCert Assured ID CA G2 DigiCert clientAuth DigiCert Assured ID Root G2 DigiCert Assured ID Client CA G2 DigiCert serverAuth (browser trusted) DigiCert Global Root G2 DigiCert Global G2 TLS RSA SHA256 Option 2: Renew current certificates to extend validity.

-- Certificates that were issued by Public Root CAs before May 2026 that have both Server and Client Authentication EKU will continue to be honored until their term expires.
+Certificates that were issued by public root CAs before the sunsetting of Client Authentication EKU and that have both Server and Client Authentication EKU will continue to be honored until their term expires.
 However, it is best to renew combined EKU certificates before policy sunsetting occurs.

 - Note: Customers that are using Let's Encrypt certificates with the classic ACME profile should renew before February 11, 2026, ideally as close to that date as possible to maximize validity.
 For more information, see Ending TLS Client Authentication Certificate Support in 2026 - Let's Encrypt.